Skip to main content

 Maintaining optimal hormonal balance is not merely about addressing specific symptoms; it is about supporting the body’s inherent capacity for self-regulation and resilience.
 When hormones are in proper proportion, the body functions with greater efficiency, energy levels are sustained, cognitive clarity is enhanced, and overall physical performance improves.
 Conversely, even subtle imbalances can contribute to a gradual decline in health, often manifesting as seemingly unrelated issues that accumulate over time.

-The relationship between hormonal status and is a prime example of this systemic interconnectedness.
+The relationship between hormonal status and cardiovascular health is a prime example of this systemic interconnectedness.
 For instance, declining testosterone levels in men have been associated with changes in lipid profiles, increased insulin resistance, and alterations in vascular function.
 Similarly, the hormonal shifts experienced by women during perimenopause and post-menopause can influence cardiovascular risk factors.
 Recognizing these connections provides a pathway for proactive intervention, aiming to restore physiological harmony and support long-term cardiovascular vitality.

 Intermediate